What a Digital Twin Actually Is, and Whether Your Utility Needs One

 What a digital twin actually is

-A digital twin is a virtual representation of a physical system that is connected to that system in real time and can be used to simulate, analyze, and optimize how it operates.
+A digital twin is a virtual representation of a physical system that is connected to that system in real time.
+It is then used to simulate, analyze, and optimize how the system operates.

-Three elements of that definition matter.
+Let’s break that down.
 First, it is a virtual representation: a model that captures how the system behaves, rather than a static database of asset records or a map of the pipe network.
 Second, it is connected in real time, meaning it receives data from the physical system continuously and updates accordingly.
 Third, it can be used to simulate, meaning you can ask “what would happen if” questions and get meaningful answers.

 That third element is what distinguishes a true digital twin from a dashboard or an asset management system.
 A dashboard tells you what is happening.
 A digital twin lets you test what would happen under different conditions - a main break, a demand surge, a pump failure, a drought - before those conditions occur.